 Depending on their study programme, MSc students can be accepted both with some work experience or recently out of college.

 Most programmes last between 1-2 years full time, and depending on the university and degree, they often offer part-time options (although in this case the length of the programme usually doubles).
-Many universities and school also offer online degrees in some majors, such as EDHEC which offers an Online MSc in International Business Management, Corporate Finance, and Data Management & Business Analytics.
+Many universities and school also offer online degrees in some majors, such as EDHEC which offers an Online MSc in International Business Management, Corporate Finance, Data Management & Business Analytics and Strategic Marketing.
 Classes can be both intimate or large in size, usually starting larger in general courses and becoming more individual within advanced courses.

 discover edhec online masters of science